Future of food: seeking connections

 Science steps in

-How much has changed since Petrini’s desperate cry off the Piedmontese hills!
+How much has changed since Petrini’s desperate cry up from the Piedmontese hills!
 Through its University of Gastronomic Science in Pollenzo, where the world’s most distinguished chefs such as Ferran Adria give regular lectures, the interest in food surpassed its mere feeding aspect.
 Culture, community, landscape, quality, animal and producer’s welfare are on the forefront of its curriculum.

 Science can be also confusing.
 One study can uproot another.
 As it happened with the hyped-up results released last year by the Cambridge University, that made headlines and even the cover of the Time magazine.
 Slab butter on your slowly-fermented bread and do not worry about your heart (saturated fats did not worsen the heart’s health in the study) was the massage that “butter is good, sugar is evil” pointing at the black and white limitations of our thinking.
 Open your mind and use consciously your intelligence when assessing research like this.
 By using reason you may well conclude that balance is best for our health and our society.